masnick/sinatra-contact-form/README.md

 You then type `heroku config:set ` and paste your clipboard, which will have all the environment variables in the right format for the `heroku` command.
 (I tried to do this all in one command but it didn't work.)

+## Sending email

+I recommend [Mandrill](http://mandrill.com) for sending email.
+Their free account can send 2,000 emails per month.
+But any transactional email delivery service that supports SMTP should work.

 ## License (MIT)

 Copyright (c) 2015 Max Masnick